stevecassidy/comp249-2019-store-starter/README.md

 The product page should also contain a form to add the product to the shopping cart (via a POST request to `/cart` - see below)

+So, for example, the URL `/product/2` would show all details of the product with id `2` (Classic Varsity Top) and include a form that allows the user to add this to their shopping cart.

 `/cart`  a GET request to this URL shows the current contents of the shopping cart.
-A POST request with variables `product` (the product id) and `quantity` (an integer) adds a new entry to the shopping cart.
-The response to the POST request is a redirect to the home page `/`.
+A POST request with variables `product` (the product id, an integer) and `quantity` (an integer) adds a new entry to the shopping cart.
+The response to the POST request is a **redirect to the cart page `/cart`**.
+When the browser gets this redirect response it will make a new GET request to `/cart` and the resulting page will contain the updated shopping cart contents.

-All requests to pages in the app should result in the creation of a new session on the first visit.
+**COOKIES** All requests to pages in the app should result in the creation of a new session on the first visit.
 This means that for all requests there will be a valid session in the database, either on newly created or one identified from a session cookie.
 This can be achieved by calling `session.get_or_create_session(db)` at the start of every route handler.